 Coach Saam is very thankful and excited to be back at his alma mater and is looking forward to a great year.

 In Mike's extensive years of experience, he has coached over 24 Junior National Swimmers and Senior National Swimmers.
 Many of which have been awarded college scholarships.
-Within the last two to three years, he has coached 30 All-American Qualifiers in Swimming and Diving events.
+Within the last several years, he has coached 30 All-American Qualifiers in Swimming and Diving events.
 His teams have been District, Regional and TISCA Champions in the last 5 years.

 While coaching at Reagan, his girls teams have been 2nd, (2013, 2012) and 5th in 2011 at the Texas High School State Championship Meet.
 The boys team placed 11th in 2014.

-Mike has also been involved in summer league swimming since 1985 where he has coached many summer league swimmers that went on to swim on club teams or high school teams and into college.
-Some of which are now coaching swimming as well.
+He has also been involved in summer league swimming since 1985 where he has coached many summer league swimmers that went on to swim on club teams or high school teams and into college, some of whom are now coaching swimming as well.

-Mike is a seasoned coach with many years of experience.
-He has been involved in many stroke clinics, swim lessons, competitive lessons, and technique training during his tenure of coaching swimming in San Antonio.
-Mike has two girls, Alexandria who is attending Colorado State University at Pueblo, playing volleyball, and Nina who will be attending her first year of college.
+In addition, Coach Sansavera has been involved in many stroke clinics, swim lessons, competitive lessons, and technique training during his tenure of coaching swimming in San Antonio.

-Coach Sierra was born in Mexico City and eventually moved to San Antonio at the age of twelve.
-He is a proud graduate of Reagan High School.
-He was a two year varsity basketball letterman in his time here at Reagan.
-After graduating from high school, he attended The University of Texas at San Antonio where he earned a bachelor’s degree of Science in Kinesiology.
+Coach Sierra graduated from Reagan High School in 2008 where he was a two year Varsity Basketball letterman.
+After graduating from high school, he attended The University of Texas at San Antonio where he earned a Bachelor’s Degree of Science in Kinesiology.

 Phil Steinert grew up in Round Rock, Texas and graduated from McNeil High School in 2009.
 During his time at McNeil High School, Steinert was a 3-year letterman and 3-year starter for football and a state qualifier in the discus throw.
 Following a knee injury during football season his senior year, Phil was offered a track and field scholarship at the University of Texas at San Antonio.
 During his time at UTSA, Phil served as team captain for 3 years and led his team to 7 Conference Championships (4 Indoor, 3 Outdoor) in 3 different conferences including : Southland, WAC, and Conference USA.
 He currently holds UTSA's school records in both the weight and hammer throw.
 Steinert was also UTSA's 2011-2012 Scholar Athlete of the Year as well as a 2013 WAC All-Academic honoree and two -time Southland All-Academic selection.